 My mother often took this comforting side dish to social dinners because it was such a hit.
 Now I get the same compliments when I make it.
 Bacon and onion jazz up a creamy mixture that’s quick and easy to make thanks to convenient frozen hash browns and canned soups. —Donna Downes, Las Vegas, Nevada

 My mom made the best Italian beef.
 I’ve added to it over the years, but it’s still her recipe.
-She made this for family reunions, and there were never leftovers.
-Now I make it for myself and freeze it in single-serving sizes.
-It makes a quick and easy meal as a sandwich or served over noodles.Mary Mcvey, Colfax, North Carolina
+She made these sandwiches for family reunions, and there were never leftovers. —Mary McVey, Colfax, North Carolina

 My slow cooker pork has four ingredients and less than 10 minutes of prep.
 The result tastes just like the kalua pig slow-roasted all day in an underground oven. —Rholinelle DeTorres, San Jose, California